PBS TJ150

 The PBS TJ150 is a Czech turbojet engine produced by PBS Velká Bíteš.
 The engine was developed for unmanned aerial vehicles, including target drones, as well as manned aircraft.
-The PBS TJ150 with a thrust up to 1,500N is the most powerful engine in the PBS engine range.
+With a thrust up to 1,500N, the PBS TJ150 is the second most powerful engine in the PBS engine range.
 The engine entered serial production in 2019.

 Design

 The PBS TJ150 is a small single-shaft turbojet engine consisting of a radial compressor, radial and axial diffuser, annular combustion chamber, axial turbine and a fixed outlet nozzle.
-The engine has a built-in starter-generator to start and supply powerto the deck network, and a separate oil system.
+The engine has a built-in starter-generator to start and supply power to the deck network, and a separate oil system.

-The PBS TJ150 engine was developed from PBS TJ100 engine utilizing the same outer diameter dimensions and engine weight but has 20 % more power.
+The PBS TJ150 engine was developed from PBS TJ100 engine utilizing the same outer diameter dimensions and engine weight but has 20% more power.
 One of the PBS TJ150 engine versions enables landing on salt water.